Brief History of RAF Upper Heyford

 The end of the Cold War in 1989 and US Defence Reviews led to the decision to withdraw the USAF from RAF Upper Heyford and close the airbase.
 In 1993 the ageing F-111s were retired, and the three 20th Fighter Wing Squadrons were re-activated in the USA.

-The Ministry of Defence disposed of RAF Upper Heyford in 1994.
+The Ministry of Defence disposed of RAF Upper Heyford after the USAF left in 1994.
 The site is now owned and under development by the Dorchester Group.
-It has been surveyed and recorded by English Heritage and a number of the buildings are now scheduled monuments.
+It has been surveyed and recorded by English Heritage.
+The flying field has been designated as a conservation area and a number of the buildings are now scheduled monuments.